yesnik/webdev-guides/api.md

 - `200` - success
 - `201` - created.
 Returned on successful creation of a new resource.
+- `204` - no content.
+Indicates success but nothing is in the response body, often used for DELETE and PUT operations.
 - `400` - bad request.
-Data issues such as invalid JSON, etc.
+Data issues such as invalid JSON, Domain validation errors, missing data, etc.
-- `401` - unauthorized
+- `401` - unauthorized.
+Error code response for missing or invalid authentication token.
-- `403` - forbidden
-- `404` - not found
-- `405` - method not allowed
+- `403` - forbidden.
+Error code for when the user is not authorized to perform the operation or the resource is unavailable for some reason (e.g. time constraints, etc.).
+- `404` - not found.
+Used when the requested resource is not found, whether it doesn't exist or if there was a 401 or 403 that, for security reasons, the service wants to mask.
+- `405` - method not allowed.
+Used to indicate that the requested URL exists, but the requested HTTP method is not applicable.
+For example, POST /users/12345 where the API doesn't support creation of resources this way (with a provided ID).
+The Allow HTTP header must be set when returning a 405 to indicate the HTTP methods that are supported.
+In the previous case, the header would look like `Allow: GET, PUT, DELETE`.
 - `409` - conflict.
-Duplicate data or invalid data state would occur.
+Whenever a resource conflict would be caused by fulfilling the request.
+Duplicate entries, such as trying to create two customers with the same information, and deleting root objects when cascade-delete is not supported.
-- `500` - internal server error
+- `500` - internal server error.
+Never return this intentionally.
+The general catch-all error when the server-side throws an exception.
 - `503` - service unavailable

 **Unified response structure**